Qui-nn-Lab/CS-301-Milestone/README.md

 How users can get started with the project?

-To replicate or build upon this research, users can begin by accessing the primary datasets utilized in this study:
+To replicate or build upon this research, users can begin by accessing the primary (CVS files provided) datasets utilized in this study:

 NYPD Shootings (2006–Present): Data focused on gun violence incidents.